 The above explicit formula for the cup-product realizes the cup-product induced by the co-$H$ space structures of the spheres. \begin{prop} The natural equivalence $CH^{{S^{d}_{st}}_\bullet}(A,B) \cong CH^{S^d}(A,B)$ is an equivalence of $E_1$-algebras (with $E_1$-structures induced by Lemma~\ref{L:cupstandard} and Corollary~\ref{C:cupHoch}). \end{prop} \begin{proof} The proof in the case $d=2$ is given in the proof of \cite[Proposition 3.3.17]{GTZ}.
 The argument for general $d$ is the same. \end{proof} \end{ex}

 We finish this section by giving a more structured version of the wedge product.
 The wedge product~\eqref{eq:muvee} is the degree $0$-component of a higher homotopical tower of wedge products.
 Since $B$ is an $E_\infty$-algebra, it is in particular, by restriction of structure, an $E_n$-algebra for any positive integer $n$.
-Thus, for any $c \in C_\ast(\mathcal{C}_n(r))$ (where $C_\ast(\mathcal{C}_n)$ is the little dimension $n$-cubes operad), we have a map of $A^{\otimes k}$-module $m_B(c): B^{\otimes r} \longrightarrow B $.
-Similarly to the wedge product, we can thus define the composition